 Obergefell follows the Court's decision handed down in United States

 v.
-Windsor that invalidated Section 3 of the Defense of Marriage Act,
+Windsor invalidated Section 3 of the Defense of Marriage Act, which

-married couples at federal level.
+married couples at the federal level.
 These decisions on same-sex marriage

 fundamentally alter the way immigration policy is administered, which